-The final factor is what method is used to cook the food.
+The final factor is the method used to cook the food.
 The two major types of methods are dry and wet.
 Dry methods do not put the food in contact with hot water.
 The different types of cooking are none (raw), steaming, boiling, stewing, poaching, microwaving, baking, roasting, broiling, grilling, and frying, including pan-fried, stir-fried and deep fried.
-The first methods mentioned are wet methods and those mentioned after microwaving are dry methods.
+The first methods mentioned are wet methods, and those mentioned after microwaving are dry methods.
 We won't explain what each of these methods entails.
 There is a good chart explaining cooking methods in a prior post.

 Method Adding Most AGEs

 Adding fat worsens the AGE level.
 Cooking meat or other foods with fat in its various forms markedly increases AGES.
-For comparison of different fats, look in the table in the article for eggs that have been cooked in different fats.
+For comparison of different fats, look in the table in the article for eggs that were cooked in different fats.
 Notice that different heat levels put the cooking fats in a different order.

 Method Adding Least AGEs

 Eating raw foods results in the least amount of AGEs.
 This is possible with many fruits, vegetables, nuts and seeds.
 These foods are mostly low in AGEs.
 So even if you use some of the dry cooking methods, you will not add much to the AGE level.
 Your daily total of AGE intake is not affected much.